 Welcome to my web site.

-I am the author of over sixty books, most of them historical fiction.
+I am the author of over sixty books, most of them historical fiction with more than a dash of romance.
 The most recent, published by Allison and Busby, are mostly set in the second world war, a time I am old enough to remember.
 It was a time of great danger, heroism and cowardice, shortages and the black market, secrets and spying, people being moved all over the place and separated from loved ones.
 It is a treasure house of plots for the novelist.
 Some of my books are confined to the war but others spread over a longer period and are multi-generational.

 THE SUMMER HOUSE (2009), reached the long list for the RNA's Romantic Novel of the Year Award and was, for a time, top of the Amazon rankings for Sagas and 198 in all their books.
 It is still selling well.
 THE KIRILOV STAR (2011) was short-listed for the historical section of the RoNA awards